jhu-arch/arch-tutorial/RStudioServer.rst

 The open-source RStudio Server provides a fully-featured IDE for R users.

 The ARCH users can access the RStudio Server on Rockfish using the ``r-studio-server.sh`` command.
-It will submit a SLURM job to system.
+It will create a Slurm script to run the system.

 Usage examples to start the RStudio service: